gp164/linux2-git/basic-commands/README.md

 - Merge branch into master

-- Verify that you have merged
+- Verify that you now have a merged branch to master

 ### Basic git commands (hints)